- Module Code:

-The course is divided into two halves.
+The module is divided into two halves.

-- The first half of the course introduces the students to banking regulation.
+- The first half of the module introduces the students to banking regulation.
 Its theoretical justifications are explored and the framework for banking regulation at the international, European and UK level is set out.

-- The second half of the course explores core areas of English banking law, both those which have been important historically as well as the areas in which the law is evolving as banking practices change.
+- The second half of the module explores core areas of English banking law, both those which have been important historically as well as the areas in which the law is evolving as banking practices change.

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-- demonstrate an understanding of the framework of regulation of banking at an international, European and UK level;
+- Demonstrate an understanding of the framework of regulation of banking at an international, European and UK level;

-- engage critically with the debate regarding the theoretical basis of banking regulation;
+- Engage critically with the debate regarding the theoretical basis of banking regulation;

-- analyse and apply English banking law relating to banker-customer relations;
+- Analyse and apply English banking law relating to banker-customer relations;

-- carry out independent research in the fields of both banking regulation and banking law using both library-based and electronic resources.
+- Carry out independent research in the fields of both banking regulation and banking law using both library-based and electronic resources.